vsf-tv/cef/README.md

 ## Introduction

 ST 2110 10-bit pgroup packing was optimised to support a particular set of use cases, but is not well suited to some cloud-cloud cases, as working in multiples of 8 bits is the norm for software applications.
 Padding to 16 bits is wasteful, and shifting tightly-packed 10-bits imposes an overhead.
-Also, some receiving applications may only work with 8 bits.
+There is a large body of applications that work in the 8-bit domain, and it may be useful to reuse these applications for use-cases where 10-bit is not needed.

 The approach proposed here is to pack the 8 most significant bits of each of a block of pixels (by default a video line) first (“MSB section”), followed by the remaining (less significant) bits of the block at the end (“LSB section”):